DaveOrDead/react-styleguide/README.md

 # React Styleguide

-A client side living styleguide for Campaign Monitor
+A client side living styleguide.

+This is very much a work in progress, based totally on this demo: [https://github.com/css-modules/webpack-demo](https://github.com/css-modules/webpack-demo)

 ## Technologies